Global Village Services Reference Model

 I am working on a reference model to make the balance of Who, What, and How at the Global Village from viewpoint of software engineering.

 What are E-Services at the Global Village?

 Who are E-Service Actors at the Global Village?

-What are Relations In between E-Services and E-Service Actors at the Global Village?
+How is the Relationship between E-Service and E-Service Actor at the Global Village?

 Is the Global Village Computing as the next generation of Computing Model?

 These are the questions that I have been looking for their answers since 2000.
 I have been collecting all the answers to a reference model called Global Village Service Reference Model (GVSRM).
 GVSRM is being developed to decrease the ratio of the accrued errors and bad consequences of the implementation of some electronic services (especially in Health, Financial, and Security Services), and also to decrease the total cost of the development of software e-services entirely at the Global Village.

 Presenting the structure of electronic business processes, and realizing them through the Global Village Services, needs to propose an architectural abstraction as a Reference Model.
 GVSRM is designed in three architectural abstraction layers; “Infrastructure for Global Village Services”, “Global Village Services Provisioning”, and "Using Global Village Services".